rsdoiel/antenna/writing.md

 date: 2025-06-01, from: John August blog

-After 14 years, we&#8217;ve finally added a proper YouTube channel for Scriptnotes.
+<p>After 14 years, we&#8217;ve finally added a proper YouTube channel for Scriptnotes.
 In addition to several of our most-loved episodes, we have shorter weekly videos drawn from past conversations.
 Here are the first two, focusing on Die Hard and Greta Gerwig&#8217;s approach to screenwriting.
-In the obligatory parlance of YouTube, make sure to hit that [&#8230;]
+In the obligatory parlance of YouTube, make sure to hit that [&#8230;]</p>
 The post <a href="https://johnaugust.com/2025/scriptnotes-on-youtube-2">Scriptnotes on YouTube</a> first appeared on <a href="https://johnaugust.com">John August</a>.

 <br>